Brewing Coffee

 Advantages

 Optimal coffee flavor.
-You also take advantage of everything that coffee has to offer, with this method.
-Where the drip brewer is as successfully as you can automate that method of brewing coffee, this is manual, so it means you do what an automatic drip brewer can't, and get the most out of your coffee for it.
+You also take advantage of everything that coffee has to offer with this method.
+Where the drip brewer is as successful as you can get with an automated brewing method, this is manual, so it means you do what an automatic drip brewer can't, and get the most out of your coffee for it.

 Disadvantages